Srinithigit-hub/E-COMMERCE_CONVERSION_RATE/README.md

 Follow these steps to set up the project locally on your machine.

-Prerequisites
+Prerequisites:

-Node.js (v18.x or higher)
+●Node.js (v18.x or higher)
-npm or yarn
+●npm or yarn
-A free MongoDB Atlas account (or local MongoDB setup) A Stripe Developer Account (for API keys)
+●A free MongoDB Atlas account (or local MongoDB setup) ●A Stripe Developer Account (for API keys)
 Clone the Repository
 git clone [https://github.com/your-username/your-repo-name.git](https://github.com/your-username/your-repo-name.git)
 cd your-repo-name